borntofrappe/svelte-tutorial/Picross/README.md

 ## Notes

 This project is based on a previous experiment with the table element, in which I used JavaScript to plot a series of levels through columns, rows and cells of SVG elements.
-You can find the experiment [live here on codepen](https://codepen.io/borntofrappe/full/MWgEbPz), but I've extracted the main logic in the **Table Levels** subfolder.
+You can find the experiment [live here on codepen](https://codepen.io/borntofrappe/full/MWgEbPz).

+## res

-In the **Table UI** folder you also find a separate output describing the way I decided to include the "hints" for the columns and rows.
+In the **res** folder you find the building blocks behind the application:

+-   in the **UI** folders you find the markup and stylesheet developed for the three stages of the application.